githubuniverseworkshops/OctoFitApp-Universe2024/docs/3_GettingStarted/README.md

 ## Explain to GitHub Copilot the goals and steps

-It is important to lay out a plan and provide details
+It is important to lay out a plan and provide details.
+Type the following prompt:

 ```text
 I want to build an OctoFit Tracker app that will include the following: